Programming-0101/TheBook/Topic/I/Examples/Address.md

 * The Student class must
   * **Verify that an address object is supplied (is not null)**
   * **Represent the Gender as a GenderType of Male and Female**
-  * Should get and set the student’s name, gender, GPA, program of studies, and whether or not the student is full-time.
+  * Should get and set the student's name, gender, GPA, program of studies, and whether or not the student is full-time.
-  * Should override the toString() method to get the student’s ID and name in this format:
+  * Should override the toString() method to get the student's ID and name in this format:
     (ID) Name
-  * Should n  * longer allow the student ID to be set (it’s only set through the constructor)
+  * Should no longer allow the student ID to be set (it's only set through the constructor)
-  * Should reject empty text (and null values) for the student’s name and program of studies.
+  * Should reject empty text (and null values) for the student's name and program of studies.
-  * Should trim the student’s name and the program name
+  * Should trim the student's name and the program name
-  * Should only accept ‘M’ and ‘F’ as valid genders
+  * Should only accept ‘M' and ‘F' as valid genders
   * Should set the gender to upper-case
   * Should reject negative GPAs and GPAs over 9